Skip to main content

 payload.body = await requestClone.text();

-await fetch(TARGET, {
+await fetch(WEBHOOK_TARGET, {

 method: "POST",